 - Retired Racing Greyhounds for Dummies (Required reading if you apply to adopt)

-- Leader of the Pack by Patricia B. McConnell (Required reading if you apply to adopt)
+- Love Has No Age Limit - Welcoming an Adopted Dog into Your Home by Patricia B. McConnell and Karen B. London (Required reading if you apply to adopt)

 - Adopting the Racing Greyhound by Cynthia A. Branigan

 Whether you are new to dogs or an experienced dog owner, you will enjoy reading one of the best books on dog behavior ever written: